petestmarie/pi-rtlsdr-igate-docker/README.md

 ## systemd script

-I've also included a systemd script which makes it easy to have the RaspberryPi start the IGate.
+I've also included a systemd script which makes it easy to have the Raspberry Pi start the IGate.
 To use it copy the systemd file to the appropriate location.

     sudo cp docker-igate.service.example /etc/systemd/system/docker-igate.service